Beginner Cat Photo Skills

 TOULOUSE EYE

-Take a close-up photo of your cat’s face.
-You can try from the front or the side (profile).
-Highlight single elements like the eyes, nose, or whiskers.
-Here I have included a super closeup of Toulouse (above), a profile shot and Taz.
+Take a sharp close-up photo of your cat’s face or whole head.
+You can capture from the front, or profile from the side.
+You can also highlight single elements like the eyes, nose, or whiskers.
+Here I have included an extreme closeup of Toulouse (above), a profile shot, and the head and shoulders shot of Taz.

-This might take a bit of care as not every cat likes you to get too close with the camera.
+Close head shots might take a bit of care as not every cat likes you to get too close with the camera so be patient.
 It took my cats a while to get used to me taking photos but they are more confident when I pick up my DSLR for a shot now.
-You can use zoom but keep a firm hold on your camera as digital zoom magnifies any camera shake.

 A Tabby Cat on profile with a soft focus background.